cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 Additionally, it uses [CloudBees Configuration as Code](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/casc-intro) for configuring the [Operation Center](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/) and [Controllers](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/) enabling:

 - [New Features for Streamlined DevOps](https://www.cloudbees.com/blog/cloudbees-ci-exciting-new-features-for-streamlined-devops): [CloudBees CI HA/HS 🎥](https://www.youtube.com/watch?v=Qkf9HaA2wio) and [CloudBees CI Workspace Cathing in s3 🎥](https://www.youtube.com/watch?v=ESU9oN9JUCw) and [Cloudbees CI Pipeline Explorer 🎥](https://www.youtube.com/watch?v=OMXm6eYd1EQ).
-The last one also enables the [Artifact s3 Manager 🎥](https://www.youtube.com/watch?v=u6LF-T-daS4) as a dependency and it helps to storage intermediate artifacts out of the Controllers.
+The last one also enables the [Artifact s3 Manager 🎥](https://www.youtube.com/watch?v=u6LF-T-daS4) as a dependency and it helps to store intermediate artifacts out of the Controllers.
 - [CloudBees CI Hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_hibernation_in_managed_masters) for saving Cloud Billing costs.

 > [!NOTE]
 > For s3 storage permissions for Workspace caching and Artifact Manager is based on [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) rather than creating an User with IAM permissions.
 Then, it is expected that Credentials validation fails from CloudBees CI.

 > [!NOTE]
-> To prevent from posible `node affinity conflict` from controllers restarts when using EBS volumens for CloudBees CI, there are two options: make [topology aware volume to the same AZs](https://repost.aws/knowledge-center/eks-topology-aware-volumes), or designing Autoscaling Groups following what is explained in the AWS article [Creating Kubernetes Auto Scaling Groups for Multiple Availability Zones](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) (one ASG per AZ for EBS volume and one single ASG per Multiple AZ for EFS volumes).
-At the moment of publishing this blueprints, `terraform-aws-modules/eks/aws` does not support `availability_zones` atribute for `aws_autoscaling_group` resource, then the first option is used.
+> There are two option to prevent from posible `node affinity conflict` during controllers restarts when using EBS volumens: make [topology aware volume to the same AZs](https://repost.aws/knowledge-center/eks-topology-aware-volumes), or designing Autoscaling Groups following what is explained in the AWS article [Creating Kubernetes Auto Scaling Groups for Multiple Availability Zones](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/) (one ASG per AZ for EBS volume and one single ASG per Multiple AZ for EFS volumes).
+At the moment of publishing this blueprints, `terraform-aws-modules/eks/aws` does not support `availability_zones` atribute for `aws_autoscaling_group` resource, then the first option is implemented.

 ## Architecture